ashes999/terrace/README.md

 **Our vision:** write Ruby code once; run your game on desktop, mobile, and in-browser.
 We do this by providing a "standard" Ruby interface, and generating equivalent code for various platforms through various back-ends (like `webruby` for web support).

-We're currently in the very early stages of development, to try and make this work.
 Our current methodology is to **use high-velocity stacks instead of a common code-base.** This means we use CraftyJS (web) and Gosu (desktop), even though we could use `mruby` with SDL.

+This project is **no longer under active development.** With the exception of Android (which was very hard to produce a stable back-end for), the code works as expected.
+If a solid, high-velocity back-end for Android emerges (such as a [true Gosu port to Android](https://github.com/gosu/gosu/issues/273)), I may restart this project.

 # Getting Started